 Treating your Arizona tenant fairly and with respect is key.
 Not only will that boost your reputation and credibility, but it can also help prevent potential legal issues with your tenants!

-Disclaimer: This blog is not intended to replace the services or information provided by a licensed attorney.
+Disclaimer: This blog is not intended to replace the services, education, or information provided by a licensed attorney.
 Please note that laws are subject to change and this article may not be updated at the time you read it.
 For more information on Fair Housing Laws please reach out to a licensed and qualified attorney.